JaeyeopC/TUM_Master-Praktikum__LLM_Market_Analysis/README.md

 Finally, the system generates **product comparisons** by identifying similar products across providers using **embeddings and cosine similarity**.

-Cosine similarity is commonly defined as a **normalized dot product between vectors**, yielding a bounded similarity score used to compare embeddings.

 ---

 ## Repository Structure and Deliverables